Episcopal Church (United States): Era of change (1958–1970s)

+In 1955, the church's general convention was moved from Houston to Honolulu, due to continuing racial segregation in the former city.
 At the 1958 general convention, a coalition of liberal church members succeeded in passing a resolution recognizing "the natural dignity and value of every man, of whatever color or race, as created in the image of God".
 It called on Episcopalians "to work together, in charity and forbearance, towards the establishment ... of full opportunities in fields such as education, housing, employment and public accommodations".
+A 2,500-word pastoral letter was sent by the House of Bishops to be read at all 7,290 Episcopal churches, urging justice in racial matters, with reference to the Supreme Court decision on integration in public schools.
 In response, the Episcopal Society for Cultural and Racial Unity (ESCRU) was founded in December 1959 in order to eliminate racial, ethnic, and class barriers within the Episcopal Church.
 Opposition from southern church leaders prevented the Episcopal Church from taking a strong stand on civil rights prior to 1963.
 One prominent opponent of the movement was Charles C.J.
-Carpenter, the Bishop of Alabama.
+Carpenter, the bishop of Alabama.
 By 1963, many church leaders felt more comfortable speaking out in support of racial equality.
 That year, Presiding Bishop Arthur Lichtenberger wrote a pastoral letter urging Christians to work "across lines of racial separation, in a common struggle for justice", and the House of Bishops endorsed civil rights legislation.
 Tensions around the civil rights movement persisted, however.
 At the 1964 General Convention, when the House of Deputies rejected a resolution sanctioning civil disobedience under special circumstances, Thurgood Marshall, a deputy to the convention, led many African-American deputies in a "walk out" protest of the convention.

 In 1967, Lichtenberger's successor, John Hines, led the Episcopal Church to implement the General Convention Special Program (GCSP).
 The program was designed to redirect nine million dollars over a three-year period (a quarter of the church's operating budget at the time) to fund special grants for community organizations and grassroots efforts facilitating black empowerment in America's urban ghettos.
 The effectiveness of the GCSP was limited due to the reluctance of conservative bishops in southern dioceses, who objected to the awarding of grants to groups perceived as radical.
 The GCSP drew opposition from the recently formed Foundation for Christian Theology, a conservative organization opposed to "involv[ing] the Church in the social, political, and economic activities of our times".
 The Special General Convention also witnessed protests of the Vietnam War.
 During this time period, African-American clergy organized the Union of Black Episcopalians to achieve full inclusion of African Americans at all levels of the Episcopal Church.

-The liberal policies of Presiding Bishop Hines and the general conventions of 1967 and 1969 led to a conservative reaction.
-Facing declining membership and a one million dollar budget cut, the Special Program became an easy target for conservatives, who succeeded in drastically reducing the financial support for the program in 1970.
-It was finally ended in 1973 with little protest.
-A year later, Hines was succeeded by John M. Allin, the Bishop of Mississippi and a conservative.

 Women were first admitted as delegates to the church's general convention in 1970.